 MESA Air participant locations are geocoded at the EAC using automated geocoding procedures in ArcGIS for all addresses that match up to a selected sensitivity (80% for this study).
 Spelling sensitivity and minimum match score are both set to 80 for automated geocoding.
 The default minimum candidate score, 10, is used.
-Originally, the "side offset"2 used was 30 feet, with a 0 foot end offset (the default in ArcGIS 9.2 and 9.3).
+Originally, the "side offset" used was 30 feet, with a 0 foot end offset (the default in ArcGIS 9.2 and 9.3).
 Addresses that were geocoded onto A1, A2, or A3 roads due to the 0 offset setting were re-geocoded with a 3 percent end offset (the default in ArcGIS 10).
 In the event that ArcGIS is unable to match the address with 80% accuracy, it will prompt the user to match the addresses interactively.
 The user must exercise good judgment for this process, and common fixes include removing apartment or unit numbers, fixing spelling errors, and checking the address with Google Earth, Google Maps, or Bing Maps.

-In addition, a subset of addresses was geocoded with the parcel-based geocoding available in ArcGIS10.
-This was done to increase the spatial accuracy of geocodes for residences located very close to roadways, since very small differences in locations near roads can have a large influence on exposures.
+More recent addresses were geocoded with the parcel-based geocoding available starting in ArcGIS10.
+We also re-geocoded a subset of addresses located very close to roadways, since very small differences in locations near roads can have a large influence on exposures.
 Ideally, all locations would be geocoded using parcel-based geocoding, but it would be time-consuming to create new geocodes (and, more importantly, new geocovariates) for all locations, and the differences in locations between street- and parcel-based geocodes are generally small and likely only important for locations near roads.
 In addition, the data underlying parcel-based geocoding is not available for all locations, so at best, parcel-based geocoding could only happen in a subset of homes.
 To select the locations to re-geocode and relocate using the parcel data, we selected all locations identified as being with 150 m of a major road based on the street geocodes and, when possible, calculated the parcel geocodes.
-If the parcel geocode was more than 10 m from any major road, the parcel geocode replaced the original geocode.
+If the parcel geocode and street geocodes were more than 100m apart or more than 50% different, and the parcel geocode was more than 10 m from any major road, the parcel geocode replaced the original geocode.
 A street geocode was retained if the parcel geocode fell within 10 m of a road.